 5 Reasons You Should Read Justice League Dark

-Whether you're new to the current DC comics universe (also known as the New 52 and Post-New 52) or you've been on board from the beginning, It can be hard to decide which titles to invest in.
-With so many titles cancelled and being launched, how can we determine which are worth our time?
+Whether you're new to the current DC Comics universe (also known as the New 52 and Post-New 52) or you've been on board from the beginning, It can be hard to decide which titles to invest in.
+With so many titles canceled and being launched, how can we determine which are worth our time?
 Which titles give us the most bang for our buck?

-Well here I plead my case for Justice League Dark.
+Well, here I plead my case for Justice League Dark.
 If you're a fan of the supernatural, magic and monsters, then the JLD might just be for you.
-Here's 5 reasons why:
+Here are 5 reasons why:

 1. The Definitive Supernatural Title